Saying No to Children, Kitchen, Church: The Pioneers of Women’s Rights in Poland

 Lullabies made from slaughterhouses and screams!

-Ultimately, the women discussed here are only the tip of the iceberg among hundreds of forgotten women that challenged stereotypes.
-They are all worth remembering because the past is not only “history” but also “herstory”.
+Ultimately, the women discussed here are only a few of the hundreds of Polish women that challenged stereotypes and battled for women’s rights.
+As the issues they pioneered continue to affect us today, they are all worth remembering, for the past is not only ‘history’ but also ‘herstory’.

 Originally written in Polish by Patryk Zakrzewski; translated by ND; edited by AZ, Aug 2015; edited by LD, Feb 2019